borntofrappe/game-development/08 Pokemon/README.md

 The eight title in the course introduces the genre of RPGs by looking at the Pokemon series.

+## To dos

+- [style] consider modifying the sprites by removing the shadows

+- [code] refactor dialogue state to receive text in its init function

 ## Topics

 - state stacks, an alternative to state machines